 These were probably the men that brought Paul the letter from the believers in Corinth.
 As we can tell, Paul was glad for any fellowship with believers in Corinth.
 As Christians, we are all called to build each other up in the faith.
 Sometimes that is done simply by getting together and feeling the sense of unity in the faith.

-The churches in the province of Asia send you greetings.
-Aquila and Priscilla greet you warmly in the Lord, and so does the church that meets at their house.
+The congregations in the province of Asia send greetings to you.
+Aquila and Priscilla greet you in union with the Lord, as does the congregation that meets in their house.

 The "province of Asia" speaks of what is the western part of the modern day country of Turkey.
 Priscilla & Aquila had helped Paul to start the church in Corinth but were now with Paul in Ephesus where a body of believers was meeting in their home.

-All the brothers and sisters here send you greetings.
+All the brothers send you their greetings.
 Greet one another with a holy kiss.

 The "holy kiss" is also known as the kiss of peace and is still a part of the culture in that part of the world.
 Paul urges them to greet each other with a kiss on the cheek which expressed brotherly love and unity.
 This was especially significant when the Jewish believers kissed Gentile believers.